arianne/stendhal/README.txt

 There is a manual at
-http://stendhalgame.org/wiki/Stendhal_Manual, and there is Help from the client main menu too.
+http://stendhalgame.org/wiki/Stendhal_Manual, and there is Help from the client menu icons in the upper right hand side of the game screen.

 How to create a server